Nave: History

 The earliest churches were built when builders were familiar with the form of the Roman basilica, a public building for business transactions.
 It had a wide central area, with aisles separated by columns, and with windows near the ceiling.
 Old St. Peter's Basilica in Rome is an early church which had this form.
 It was built in the 4th century on the orders of Roman emperor Constantine I, and replaced in the 16th century.

 The nave, the main body of the building, is the section set apart for the laity, while the chancel is reserved for the clergy.
 In medieval churches the nave was separated from the chancel by the rood screen; these, being elaborately decorated, were notable features in European churches from the 14th to the mid-16th century.

 Medieval naves were divided into bays, the repetition of form giving an effect of great length; and the vertical element of the nave was emphasized.
 During the Renaissance, in place of dramatic effects there were more balanced proportions.

+By the 1300s, the maintenance and decoration of the nave of parish churches was the responsibility of the parishioners; the clergy were responsible for keeping the chancel in repair.